Norgate-AV-Holdings-Ltd/ubuntu-server-post-install/README.md

 1. Update and upgrade packages
 2. Set up unattended-upgrades
-3. Disable root login
-4. Install the QEMU guest agent
+3. Install the QEMU guest agent
-5. Configure the firewall to allow all outgoing and deny all incoming except SSH
+4. Configure the firewall to allow all outgoing and deny all incoming except SSH
-6. Install fail2ban
+5. Install fail2ban
-7. Install ZSH and oh-my-zsh